guidance-ai/jsonschemabench/maskbench/README.md

     <img src="plots/hero.png" width="700"/>
 </p>

 The primary focus of the top-level repository is end-to-end performance and accuracy of JSON Schema-constrained generation.
-See[paper](https://arxiv.org/abs/2501.10868) for general methodology, description of data and results.
+See [paper](https://arxiv.org/abs/2501.10868) for general methodology, description of data and results.

 This folder, however, contains scripts and results dedicated to benchmarking mask computation in isolation, without involving an LLM.
 By isolating mask computation, this benchmark assesses its standalone performance, which is particularly relevant for server-side scenarios with large batch sizes.

 ### Data Overview